MohammadAkbari/MohammadAkbari.github.io/index.md

 ## The only way to go fast is to go well.

 ## Your mind is not a cage.
 It is a garden.
 And it requires cultivating. ― Libba Bray

+## Don’t be afraid to start over.
+This time you’re not starting from scratch, you’re starting from experience. ―